 Following the filing of the tax declaration, it is the practice of the DIT to carry out a tax inspection to verify supporting documents relating to amounts reported in the tax declaration.
 Once the tax inspection is completed, an assessment letter is issued.
-It must be noted that it is the practice of the DIT to disallow, wholly or partially, expenses that are not supported by documents or are paid outside Kuwait or are paid in cash.
+It is the practice of the DIT to disallow, wholly or partially, expenses that are not supported by documents, are paid outside Kuwait or are paid in cash.